juliokochhann/paman/README.md

-# PAMAN - PASSWORD MANAGER
+# PAMAN - Password Manager

+Paman is a CLI tool to manage your passwords.